emmastrand/EmmaStrand_Notebook/_posts/2022-07-28-16S-V3V4-Test-Run-Analysis-Pipeline.md

 **I cannot get Mcapitata adult fragments to show a band on the gel post PCR with either 338F or 341F primers, which is why there are only settled recruits and eggs for M. capitata in the 338 and 341 sections.**

+There are a ton of PCR inhibitors in tissue homogenate - we could dilute the input to try to yield higher microbioal sequences and use a DNA only kit that is made to target microbioal sequences.
+But the nature of us going DNA/RNA duet extractions is high priority for gene exp and DNA methylation from the same genomic input.
+Our 16S work may be better off as separate extractions.

 #### 1.)
 Do we get microbiome or host sequences from 338F and 341F V3V4 region PCR products?

 We get a majority of sequences to be Cyanobacteria and Proteobacteria with both 338F and 341F primers.
 We don't get the levels of high general D:Bacteria sequences that we do with 515F which is great!
 But I'm concerned with the low % and # read values at the end of QIIME2 denoising section.
-I'm still not sure if we can trust this..?
-We would benefit from consulting our collaborators for a second opinion.
+2,000 read depth is passable but 5-10k is a better range to shoot for.

 #### 2.)
 Which V3V34 primer (338F and or 341F) yields higher microbiome sequences?